The GoStation

-The GoStation is an American indie-rock band from New York City.
+The GoStation was an American indie-rock band from New York City.

 History

 Membership

 Singer Doug Levy and guitarist Matt Friedlander met while the latter was a student at New York University.
 The two had similar tastes in music and favorite bands.
-Groups such as Oasis, The Verve, Doves and The Stone Roses were shared favorites, and inspired much of The GoStation's music.

 The two began writing songs together and joined with original drummer Joel Frost (whom Friedlander knew from a band they were previously in together, The Stamps).
 Bassist Nick Picozzi followed shortly after, along with original rhythm guitar player Alex Koch (who went on to front his own band, The Walkup).
 When Koch left, the band briefly continued as a quartet.

 Frost left the band in late 2005, and the group brought in new drummer Justin Aaronson (formerly of Surefire) and Erik Nyquist on rhythm guitar.
 This is the lineup that recorded the band's debut album, Passion Before Function, released on Edge Delay records.
 In 2007, Justin Aaronson left the band, being replaced by drummer Vin Russoniello.